ecreall/nova-ideo/README.rst

-To connect with the super administrator (for the evolve steps and to create an other admin account only), go to https://mynovaideo.example.com/manage ang login with "admin" and the password is the one you gave in the SECRET environment variable.
+To connect with the super administrator (for the evolve steps and to create an other admin account only), go to https://mynovaideo.example.com/manage and log in with "admin" and the password is the one you gave in the SECRET environment variable.

+You can go to Services and then Databases to see if there is any evolve steps to do.

 Your data is in the var folder, be sure to backup it.

-The database with a ZODB filestorage, you should pack it regularly (every week) to reduce its size.
+The database is a ZODB filestorage, you should pack it regularly (every week) to reduce its size.
 Example of cron run at 1am sunday:

-    0 1 * * 0 docker exec YOUR_CONTAINER_NAME /app/bin/zeopack -d 1 -u /app/var/zeo.sock
+    0 1 * * 0 docker exec novaideo_novaideo_1 /app/bin/zeopack -d 1 -u /app/var/zeo.sock

+Be sure that the container name is novaideo_novaideo_1 in you case.